 ATC code: N03AX16

-Pregabalin is indicated for management of neuropathic pain in adults, as adjunctive therapy for partial seizures in adults and as treatment of generalized anxiety disorder .
+Pregabalin is indicated for management of neuropathic pain in adults, as adjunctive therapy for focal epilepsy in adults and as treatment of generalized anxiety disorder .

+Pregabalin is not metabolized and is excreted renally unchanged .
 Population pharmacokinetic analyses of the clinical studies showed that the relationship between daily dose and pregabalin drug exposure is similar between women and men .
-Clinical trials have shown that patient’s sex don’t have any clinically significant impact on the plasma concentration of pregabalin .
-A randomized controlled trial showed that women had a slightly smaller volume of distribution than men.
-This is not likely to be of clinical significance.
-Pregabalin oral clearance was independent of sex.
+In clinical trials, a patient’s sex has not shown to have any clinically significant influence on the plasma concentration of pregabalin .
+A randomized controlled trial showed that women had a slightly smaller volume of distribution than men but this is not likely to be of clinical significance.
+Pregabalin oral clearance was independent of patient’s sex.
 The population estimate of Vd/F was dependent on body weight, which was accounted for by sex differences, with women having an approximately 20% lower value than men .
 Despite the pharmacokinetic differences of pregabalin, the clinical studies have shown effect with similar doses in men and women and no sex differentiation in dosing has been suggested .

-The anti-seizure efficacy of pregabalin has no clinically important sex differences, according to the manufacturer .
+The anti-seizure efficacy of pregabalin has no clinically important sex differences, according to the pharmaceutical company .

-The overall adverse event profile of pregabalin in clinical trials was similar between women and men, despite indication.
-Pregabalin associated weight gain has shown to be related to dose and duration of exposure, but did not appear to be associated with baseline BMI, sex or age .
+According to clinical trials conducted by the pharmaceutical company, men and women experienced similar adverse effects, regardless of indication.
+Weight gain (mainly due to peripheral edema) from pregabalin treatment has been shown to be related to dose and duration of exposure, but not with baseline BMI, patient’s sex or age .